 Put any failed messages back into the queue to be resent by selecting the check

 boxes next to the failed messages, and then selecting Re-queue failed

 push notifications from the choice list.

-If a number of push notifications continue to fail, consider increasing the
+If some push notifications continue to fail, consider increasing the value in